What is ROWNUM?

 - The

-is assigned inside the subquery. - The outer query then filters based on that assigned value.
+ROWNUMis assigned inside the subquery. - The outer query then filters based on that assigned value.

-Difference Between ROWNUM
+Difference Between ROWNUM and ROW_NUMBER()

-Feature | ROWNUM | ROW_NUMBER() |
+| Feature | ROWNUM | ROW_NUMBER() |

-Oracle Version | Built-in since early versions | Requires Oracle 12c or analytic function support |
+| Oracle Version | Built-in since early versions | Requires Oracle 12c or analytic function support |

-Sorting | Applied before ORDER BY | Applied after ORDER BY |
+| Sorting | Applied before ORDER BY | Applied after ORDER BY |

-Use in Pagination | Less flexible | More flexible |
+| Use in Pagination | Less flexible | More flexible |

-Supports Partitioning | No | Yes (via PARTITION BY ) |
+| Supports Partitioning | No | Yes (via PARTITION BY) |

-Reset per group | No | Yes |
+| Reset per group | No | Yes |

 Examples